List of people from Colorado

-This is a list of notable people from the U.S. state of Colorado.
-It includes people that were born, raised, or have significant relations with the state.
+This is a list of some notable people who have lived in the U.S. state of Colorado.
+It includes people who were born, raised, or have significant relations with the state.

 Coloradans have been prominent in many fields, including literature, entertainment, art, music, politics, and business.
 This list attempts to maintain biographical notability of significant Coloradans, and to organize historically important men and women hailing from Colorado.